 Often, even the best .22 pistols have trouble with certain types of ammunition, but the Victory is reported to be extremely reliable with all kinds of ammunition, and that’s just one of the reasons why this pistol makes the top of the list.

 Ruger Mark Series

-The Mark series are the most popular line of .22 lr pistols.
+The Mark series is the most popular line of .22 lr pistols.
 Not including specialty versions, there are four generations, with the Mark IV being released last year, 2016.

 An earlier version of this legendary pistol was Ruger’s first gun, and over the years they have made improvements as technology improved and gun enthusiasts have changed.

 As is the Victory, the Marks are known for their reliability, accuracy, and their ability to function with a wide variety of ammunition available on the market today, whether bulk and inexpensive, or more specialized.
 These pistols did, however, became notorious for the difficulty in which they were to be field stripped for cleaning.
 Rumor has it that reassembly would take an experienced gun enthusiast more than 30 minutes to figure it out.

 Fortunately, Ruger simplified the assembly and reassembly procedure for the Mark IV.
 Unfortunately, Ruger recalled the Mark IV because of a bizarre faulty safety mechanism.
 As that applied only to Mark IV’s manufactured previous to June 2017, newer manufactured pistols are good to go.
 And if you do have an older Mark IV, Ruger will replace the faulty safety mechanism with a good one and ship you a free magazine for the trouble.

 The Buckmark is very similar to the Mark (IV) and the Victory.
 The Buckmark is very well made with a supreme fit and finish, and has about 20 different models to choose from.
 The Buckmark grip angle is preferred by many because it’s more like the 1911 or many popular Sig Sauer pistols.